zeroz41/pso_wine/pso/pc/README.md

 ## Linux Desktop Wrapper for PSOBB Installation
 *Note: MacOS support is WIP.
 It has been partially implemented but not tested.
 If you're a Mac user, feel free to try, but no guarentees*

- Installation manager for Phantasy Star Online Blue Burst, providing fully automated, headless installation with zero user interaction required.
+ Installation manager for Phantasy Star Online Blue Burst *Ephinea*, providing fully automated, headless installation with zero user interaction required.
 You won't see any Wine windows or popups during the entire process.
  Made by zeroz

 ### Requirements